-TO FUNDS THOSE FARM-TO-MARKET ROADS
+TO FUNDS THOSE FMR, RICE DISTRIBUTION

 By Mortz C. Ortigoza, MPA

-MANGALDAN, Pangasinan – Through the leadership of the mayor of this progressive town, a new P55 million funding for farm-to-market roads (FMR) here have been accessed from the national government.
+leadership of the mayor of this progressive town, a staggering P65 million for farm-to-market roads (FMR) and rice distribution funds have been

 ![]() |